 Intel i9 release date

 We’ve long suspected the Intel i9 chips would arrive alongside the new Z390 motherboard chipset, which is set to arrive in Q3 this year.
-But recent leaked docs seem to suggest that the boards will arrive first with a Coffee Lake refresh happening later, in Q4.
+Recent leaks indicate the Intel i9 9900K may launch with a handful of other chips on October 1, 2018.

 Intel i9 specs